5eqn/elaboration-scala/README.md

     - In implicit, I use "?" prefix instead of env masking to ensure variable names don't collide
 - I try to write idiomatic Scala3 code instead of solely adhering to the original
     - Using Singleton when implementing Meta is much more convenient
+- I added modules that I enjoy but not necessarily relate to typechecking
+    - e.g. Pretty Exceptions

 ## Fun fact